SarahMeinie/SpaceInvaders/README.txt

 4) Additional work:
 	- Multiplayer mode
 	- Different types of shooters, see also multiplayer mode
+	- Enemies counterattack
-	- Leaderboard
+	- controls page
-	- Score
+	- High Score
 	- Extra Lives
+	- Health Bar
+	- Hit-Points for a certain type of enemies
+	- Different types of enemies; see also Hit-Points (stronger enemies require more hits to be killed)
 	- Improved graphics
-	- Hit-Points for a certain type of enemies
-	- Different types of enemies; see also Hit-Points
 	- Special sound when game over
 	- Special sound when game won
-	-
+	- Score

 5) Additional libraries
 	- stdlib.jar